Multi-Stream Dynamic Video Summarization

 We asked five human annotators to perform a three-stage annotation task.
 In {\emph{stage one}}, they were asked to choose the most interesting and informative shots that represent each view independently without any consideration towards the other views.
 To construct two-view summaries in {\emph{stage two}}, we only displayed the first two views simultaneously, while asking the users to select the shots from any of the two views that best represent both cameras.
 Similar to stage two, in {\emph{stage three}} the users were asked to select shots from any of the three views that best represent all the cameras.
 It is worth noting that the annotators were not limited to choose only one view of a certain shot, and they could choose as many as they deem important.

 The \textit{annotating-in-stages} procedure explained above was employed due to the human's limited capability in keeping track of unfolding storylines along multiple views simultaneously.
 Consequently, using this technique resulted in a significant improvement in the consensus between user summaries compared to when we initially collected summaries in an unordered annotation task.
-Further details are included in the supplementary materials.